BIG BOOK TRUDGE BBSS MEETING

 If discussion strays from the step being studied, the chairperson will remind you of the purpose of this meeting.
 It is not the group’s intention to be intimidating or insulting to anyone.
 We only know that if you are talking about the problem, you cannot possibly be talking about the solution.
 We reserve the right of the chairperson to limit discussion to the step being studied tonight.

-*If you have done this step, your fifth step and are into the amends of the ninth step, as it is laid out in the Big Book with a Big Book Step Study sponsor by the Hyannis method, please share your experience with us on the step we are studying tonight.
+*If you have done the fourth step, your fifth step and are into the amends of the ninth step, as it is laid out in the Big Book with a Big Book Step Study sponsor by the Hyannis method, please share your experience with us on the step we are studying tonight.
 If you haven’t, we ask that you be open-minded enough to listen.
 If you have a question pertaining to the step, please feel free to ask.
 Group conscience has voted a five-minute limit on comments.

 V. Secretary’s Report (Ask for the Secretary’s Report.)

 VII.
 As the chair, I have asked _______ to speak on this step.
+Please help me to welcome ______.

 VIII.
 Read the last part of the Group Conscience to the group when the speaker is finished.

 VIIII.
 Proceed to the members’ sharing their experiences on the step from where the reading left off.
-(Alphabetical order, or choosing members known to have been through the process or going through the process, or ?
-Your choice.)

 Choose a newcomer to read...